 Some of today’s most popular diets focus on eating pure, natural, organic or raw foods.
 While these can be wonderful for helping people to be healthy and maybe even lose some weight, there are some people who take these eating philosophies to the extreme.
-When eating healthy becomes an obsession, the person may be suffering from a condition called orthorexia nervosa.
-Fortunately, there are some treatment options to help those who struggle with this eating disorder.

 In addition to these signs of orthorexia, people with the disorder often experience a decrease in the participation in and enjoyment of their social life.
 They may avoid food-related events because they will not eat any of the foods offered there.
 They may also suffer anxiety from being unable or unwilling to participate in these social activities, whether it’s going out to lunch with friends, meeting at a restaurant for a business meeting or seeing family for the holidays.
 Often, people with this disorder become somewhat isolated as they tend to eat only their own food in their own home.